Jack Unterweger: Arrest and death

 Police in Graz eventually gathered enough evidence to arrest Unterweger, but he had fled by the time they entered his home.
 After law enforcement agencies chased him and his girlfriend, 18-year-old Bianca Mrak, through Switzerland, France, and the US, he was finally arrested by US Marshals in Miami, Florida, on 27 February 1992.
 While a fugitive, he had called ORF to try to convince them of his innocence.
 The broadcaster was noted to maintain a sympathetic coverage of Unterweger, continuing to describe details of Unterweger's fabricated biography, including that he was only a "killer of prostitutes" and that his motivations were rooted in childhood trauma rather than for sexual gratification.
 Tabloid newspapers, particularly Bild, additionally referred to him by the ephitet "the Murder Poet".

 Unterweger was extradited back to Austria on 27 May 1992 and charged with eleven murders.
 Two of his girlfriends, Margrit Haas and lawyer Astrid Wagner, were vocal about their support of Unterweger, based on the perception he was innocent, until they read the original court transcript for the murder of Margrit Schäfer.
 The jury found him guilty of nine murders by a 6:2 majority, sufficient for a conviction under Austrian law.
 Based on a psychiatric examination, Austrian psychiatrist Dr. Reinhard Haller diagnosed Unterweger with narcissistic personality disorder and presented his findings to the court on 20 June 1994.
 On 29 June, Unterweger was sentenced to life in prison without possibility of parole.

-That night, Unterweger killed himself at Graz-Karlau Prison by hanging himself with a rope made from shoelaces and a cord from the trousers of a tracksuit, using the same knot that was found on all the strangled sex workers.
+That night, Unterweger killed himself at Justizanstalt Graz-Jakomini by hanging himself with a rope made from shoelaces and a cord from the trousers of a tracksuit, using the same knot that was found on all the strangled sex workers.

 Prior to his death, Unterweger had asserted his intention to seek an appeal, and therefore, under Austrian law, his guilty verdict was not considered legally binding after his death, as it has not been reviewed and confirmed by the court.